ymyke/tessa/DEVNOTES.md

   - BTW, should target_currency be more like an asset_spec for the target?
     - Or is fiat enough?
 Or is there a need for something like history("BTC", "ETH"), i.e. retrieving the price of "BTC" in "ETH"?
+  - Or: Make this oo? asset.price_history, asset.price_point, asset.price_latest,
+    asset.convert_to(asset) -- Then we'd have an asset directory.
 - Should this be more generic?
   - history(asset_spec, return_spec)
     - asset_spec example: sren.sw, public stock, bloombergticker, switzerland
     - asset_spec example: metaportal-gaming-index, crypto, coingeckosymbol
+      - Is bloombergticker and coingeckosymbol a type or a namespace?
+I think rather a namespace.
     - return_spec example: price, chf
   - => no, this is too generic.
 - Should there also be verbose variants that return all kind of additional information?